GabeStah/dgraph-reddit/hugo/content/_index.md

     </script>
     ```

     This may look a bit overwhelming at first, but really we've just added two types of data to the `Post` component: properties and computed properties.
 Let's start with the properties list.

-    ```ts
-    @Prop(String) private id!: string;
-    @Prop(String) private author!: string;
-    @Prop(String) private created_utc!: Date;
-    @Prop(String) private domain!: string;
-    @Prop(Boolean) private is_self!: boolean;
-    @Prop(Number) private num_comments!: number;
-    @Prop(String) private permalink!: string;
-    @Prop(Number) private score!: number;
-    @Prop(String) private subreddit!: string;
-    @Prop(String) private thumbnail!: string;
-    @Prop({ default: 70 }) private thumbnail_height!: number;
-    @Prop({ default: 70 }) private thumbnail_width!: number;
-    @Prop(String) private title!: string;
-    @Prop(String) private url!: string;
-    ```

 These properties are defined using the `@Prop` decorator to specify their types, name, default values, and so forth.
 The names are taken directly from the properties of our Dgraph predicates used by a Post node.

     As mentioned before, computed properties are specified by a getter method within the class component, so we're using such computed properties to "calculate" additional logic.
 We won't go over them all, but `thumbnailUrl()` is a good example as it allows us to return the proper post thumbnail URL based on the possible values found in the database.

     {{% notice "tip" %}} The `thumbnailUrl()` property references two custom thumbnail images which you can download and add to your `src/assets/images/` directory to include them in your own project.
 They can be found in the [src/assets/images](https://github.com/GabeStah/dgraph-reddit/tree/master/src/assets/images) directory of the GitHub [repository](https://github.com/GabeStah/dgraph-reddit). {{% /notice %}}

 2. Next, let's update the HTML section of the `Post.vue` component.
 We'll go through each of the three `v-flex` elements one at time.

     ```html
     <v-flex class="votes" xs1 px-1 mx-1>